ojilles/jilles.net/_posts/2014-06-27-recent-ted-rundown-ideas-worth-spreading.md

 - General
 ---

-Recently I rewatched some of my favorite TED talks and as often is the case discovered new ones.
+Recently I re-watched some of my favorite TED talks and as often is the case discovered new ones.
 Here is a quick run down of the ones most interesting to me.